Explainer: Evergrande, China's fragile housing giant

-BEIJING (AFP) - Chinese housing giant Evergrande is one of the country's largest and most indebted private conglomerates, teetering on the brink of bankruptcy after years of rapid growth and a buying spree.
+BEIJING • Chinese housing giant Evergrande is one of the country's largest and most indebted private conglomerates, teetering on the brink of bankruptcy after years of rapid growth and a buying spree.

 Crippled with debt, the firm's Hong Kong-listed shares have collapsed this year on mounting fears for its financial health.
 Any possible bankruptcy of the group - which claims to employ 200,000 people and indirectly generate 3.8 million jobs in China - would have major repercussions on the country's economy, and possibly the world.
 Here's what we know about Evergrande.